yuchenyan0107/SCFT_DNA/README.md

 ## Disclaimer: AI usage

-Due to the time constrain, some of the code are implemented by ChatGPT or other AI models.
+Due to time constraints, some of the code is implemented using ChatGPT or other AI models.
-This includes the data import & preprocessing in the sequence inferring part, and some of the plots for the SCFT result analysis.
+This includes data import & preprocessing in the sequence inference part, as well as some plots for the SCFT result analysis.

 However, the core features, including the SCFT algorithm and the simulated annealing Monte Carlo process, were implemented without any AI model.